ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 Mention:

-* here, snakemake is constructing strings to run, that is all.
+* here, snakemake is constructing strings to run, that is all. debugging thoughts.
-* simple renaming foo
-* pair vs metagenome/genome - jean setup.

 ## Additional references